Explore Flanders from the saddle with our guide to the most picturesque cycling routes in the region.Read more...

 Come face to face with the world’s most frequently stolen painting, shining after a lengthy restoration.

 Watch the world’s last horseback fishermen at Oostduinkerke trawling the North Sea shallows for grey shrimp – and try a few too.

 St Elizabeth Begijnhof

-Wander around Kortrijk’s 17th-century impossibly quaint nook-and-cranny UNESCO-listed St Elizabeth Begijnhof.
+Wander around Kortrijk’s 17th-century impossibly quaint UNESCO-listed béguinage, learning about the lives of the pioneering female béguines.